hendrikmahlkow/weatheR/README.md

 This package provides weather data for around 28,000 weather stations around the world.
 The data is provided by the National Oceanic and Atmospheric Administration's (NOAA) [Integrated Surface Data (ISD)](https://www.ncei.noaa.gov/products/land-based-station/integrated-surface-database).
 The package provides a function to download the data and to load it into R. The data is provided as a data frame with the following columns: `station_id`, `date`, `element`, `value`, `mflag`, `qflag`, `sflag`, `time`.
 The data is provided in the [ISD-Hourly format](https://www1.ncdc.noaa.gov/pub/data/noaa/readme.txt).

+This package is largly inspired by the [stationaRy](https://github.com/rich-iannone/stationaRy) packagy by Richard Iannone.
+Currently, the package is not updated since 2020 and can't download recent years.
+This package is an attempt to provide a similar package that is updated and maintained.
+If Richard updates his package, go over to ```r stationaRy``` as it provides more functionality.

 To install and load the package, run the following code:

 ``` r